zain/jogging/README.rst

 Everything INFO and above will get logged to the database.

 Note that Jogging doesn't wrap Handlers; they're the same as in logging.
-This means you can do all the fancy schmancy things logger's Handlers let you do, and then throw the Handler objects into Jogger.
+This means you can do everything logging.Handler lets you do, and then throw the Handler objects into Jogger.

 Intermediate